Skip Navigation

-Pain Control Services in Surrey
+Pain Control Services In Surrey

 Clayton Heights Sports & Therapy Center is the name you can trust when you are in need of effective pain control in Surrey.
 Our team uses the IMS/dry needling method to ensure the desired results and treatment.
 Dry Needling (DN) is a treatment technique that utilizes thin, solid filament needles designed to penetrate the skin and stimulate underlying neural, muscular, and connective tissues.
 DN evokes a healing response in painful neuromusculoskeletal conditions and improves movement impairments.
 Typically we needle myofascial trigger points, which are painful “knots” in tight muscle tissue.
 These “painful knots” are related to the production and maintenance of the pain cycle.
 If you have any questions, please call us.

-Is Dry Needling Similar to Acupuncture?
+Is Dry Needling Similar To Acupuncture?

 DN is NOT acupuncture or Oriental Medicine; that is, it does not have the purpose of altering the flow of energy (“Qi”) along traditional Chinese meridians for the treatment of disease.
 In fact, DN is a modern, science-based intervention for the treatment of pain and dysfunction in musculoskeletal conditions.